Slugger70/pySickle_team3/README.md

 Note: the program does not read fastq files of paired-end reads. <<< Next update

-Note: the program is meant to be used alongside a quality trimming software such as Sickle
+Note: in future releases, the program is to be used alongside a quality trimming software such as Sickle

 dependencies: BioPython